-\end{lem} \begin{cor}[Chernoff's bounds for streaming samples, with noise] Consider a stream of samples $(s_i)_{i\in N}$ that are sampled sequentially.
-Each $s_i$ is sampled from $\{0,1\}$, and the probability of getting $1$ when the previous samples are $s_{<i}=s_1s_2\cdots s_{i-1}$ is $p_{i,s_{<i}}$.
-Suppose there exists a constant $p<1$ that for each $i\in [N]$, there exists a set of possible samples $S_i$ that: \begin{itemize} \item The total probability that the sample sequences in $S_i$ appear is $\leq \epsilon$; \item For each sample sequence $s_{<i}\not\in S_i$, there is $p_{i,s_{<i}}\leq p$. \end{itemize} Then
+\end{lem} \begin{cor}[Chernoff's bounds for streaming samples, with noise] Similarly consider a stream of samples $(s_i)_{i\in [N]}$ and define $p_{i,s_{<i}}$ similarly.
+Suppose there exists a constant $p<1$ such that for each $i\in [N]$, there exists a set of possible sample histories $S_i$, and: \begin{itemize} \item The total probability that the sample sequences in $S_i$ appear is $\leq \epsilon$; \item For each sample history $s_{<i}\not\in S_i$, there is $p_{i,s_{<i}}\leq p$. \end{itemize} Then

 \end{cor}